China gets website to report cross border gambling offences

 A recent notice from China’s Ministry of Public Security said that individuals involved in gambling were encouraged to report cross-border gambling crimes, and that the Chinese authorities would strive to exercise leniency to the reporting individuals, should they have been caught up in something illegal.

 On the Chinese mainland, the operating or promotion of casino gambling in online or bricks and mortar form is illegal, as is the marketing within the mainland of gambling operations based outside the mainland’s borders, including any play in the Chinese Special Administrative Region of Macau.

 The mainland authorities mandate limits on the amount of money per trip that can be taken into Macau by mainland residents, but in the past people have found loopholes.
 In recent years the Chinese authorities have also been trying to clamp down on money moved from China for gambling in foreign countries.

-Earlier this month the People’s Bank of China had announced the holding talks with other Chinese government departments on combatting the “cross-border” flow of funds for gambling.
+Earlier this month the People’s Bank of China had announced the holding of talks with other Chinese government departments on combatting the “cross-border” flow of funds for gambling.

 Online crimes